Freedom Lane: Extended Pilot

 “I woke up to a strange kid in my home!”
-Helen said.
+Helen replied.
 “How do you know he’s not waiting for us to die so he can store our bodies in the basement freezer and cash our social security checks?”

 “You’re being ridiculous!”
 Rose said.
 “He’s only been here a day!”

 “Well get rid of him!”
 Helen said.
-“Send him back.”
+“Send him back!”

 “We can’t send him back!”
 Rose said.

 “Why not?”
 Helen asked.
 “You returned that sweater I bought you for Christmas last year, and I didn’t say boo!”

 “This was different and you know it!”
 Rose snapped.
 “He’s a boy, a human being.
 You just can’t put him back out on the streets!”